Magic stereoscope

 © Stereoscopy History

 The Magic Stereoscope is a pedestal stereoscope distributed exclusively by Negretti & Zambra.
 The viewer shares external features with Knight’s Cosmorama, which suggests that Knight may have been involved in its manufacture.
+The Magic Stereoscope is a feature-rich viewer that has implemented all four design features that were described in George Cooke’s 1856 patent.

 Related items: